conda-incubator/conda-store/docs/administration.md

 `CondaStore.celery_results_backend` is the backend to use for storing all results from celery task execution.
 Conda-Store currently does not leverage the backend results but it may be needed for future work using celery.
-The backend defaults to using the SQLAlchemy backend.
+The backend defaults to using the Redis backend.
 This choice works great in production.
 Please consult the [celery docs on backend](https://docs.celeryproject.org/en/stable/getting-started/backends-and-brokers/index.html).

 `CondaStore.default_namespace` is the default namespace for